How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 Panic buying of hand sanitizer, cleaning supplies

 Canadians across the country have seen surges in panic buying of masks, alcohol wipes and hand sanitizer.
-It's got some people questioning supply chains.
+It has some people questioning supply chains.

 Luckily for the Gleeson family, they stocked up on everything they needed several weeks ago.